rockettheme/docs/Docs/phpbb/styles/fracture/INDEX.md

 Introduction
 -----

 Fracture, the October 2012 club release, is the first phpBB style which includes RocketLauncher.
-It's also built on the refreshed RokBB framework, which features a responsive layout core and optimized coding.
+It is also built on the refreshed RokBB framework, which features a responsive layout core and optimized coding.
 The template focuses on a clean and minimal design with a unique overlay system for stunning results.

 ![][style]